Skip to Main Content

 • You can use the handful of relevant articles to do some quick citation tracking.

-This is a crucial step in the systematic review search process - it would be ill-advised to skip it.
+This is a crucial step in the systematic review search process

 Choosing Databases

-A decent general rule is that you will want to search at least three databases during the systematic review process.
+A general rule is that you will want to search at least three databases during the systematic review process.
 Picking the right databases can be tricky, but here are some of our recommendations:

 • Contact your liaison librarian and ask for advice.
 Even if your liaison librarian does not have much experience working on systematic reviews, they will have a good understanding of the databases in your field.